abellion/xenus-laravel/README.md

 - Out of the box **failed jobs** and **migrations** integration
 - Ready to work **event dispatcher**

-> Xenus is a simple and elegant ODM for MongoDB.
+> Xenus is a simple and elegant MongoDB ODM.
 Learn more : https://github.com/abellion/xenus

 ## Installation